MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

    :::image type="content" source="./media/custom-dns-config-images/sles-dns-1.png" alt-text="Screenshot of default resolv.conf file in SUSE.":::

 2. Configure DNS at the Azure virtual network or network interface level.
-For more information see [Steps to change DNS servers at virtual network/network interface level](/azure/virtual-network/manage-virtual-network).
+For more information, see [Steps to change DNS servers at virtual network/network interface level](/azure/virtual-network/manage-virtual-network).

 3. Restart the `wicked.service` service, and then check  `/etc/resolv.conf` file.
 It should contain the DNS servers you configured in the step 2.